 Nonetheless, I love how the colors match, so I’m quite happy with the cover.

-Last time I used a vertical setup I quite liked it, so I decided to go back to it.
+The last time I used a vertical setup, I quite liked it, so I decided to go back to it.

 Ok ok, FINE.
 Yes, the real reason why I did it like that is that I didn’t want to actually calculate and draw the calendar grid.
 Also because a one-page calendar is too small but on two pages is too big.
 You got me, Sherlock.

-I started from just framing the monthly layout, but I decided it looked quite empty so I went crazy with the doodles, which was quite honestly, very satisfying.
+I started by just framing the monthly layout, but I decided it looked quite empty, so I went crazy with the doodles, which was quite honestly, very satisfying.

 This is possibly my favorite spread of August.
-I’m really happy how it came out.
+I’m really happy with how it came out.

 I’ll make sure to add more quote pages in this journal to play around with all the metallic brush pens and such.

 Quite the same format as always, there is a space for goals and space for weekly checkups.
 The first few days of August aren’t included, because they are a part of my July.